teome/keyphrases/README.md

 - On the total frequency of the phrase occurance
 - On the number of files in which the phrase occurs, independent on the number of times in each

+## Motivation for this approach

 A simple approach of just counting each word and sorting by the highest frequency is not taken in favour of a far more flexible and extensible approach using POS and CountVectorizers.
+This deals with stopwords (ignoring e.g. 'and', 'the' etc.) and allows phrases and words rather than just words.
+Using `spaCy` is also a big benefit as any more complex NLP application would need to use this or a similar library.

 ## Results rendering